richardhapb/pytest.nvim/README.md

 ## About the project

-Testing integrated in neovim with pytest.
+Testing integrated in neovim with `pytest`.
 Include Docker support.
 This project is in progress, I will be adding more features in the future and I open to contributions.

 ## Getting Started